snowplow-archive/snowplow.github.com/_posts/2015-06-03-schema-guru-0.1.0-released-for-deriving-json-schemas-from-jsons.md

 Which is basically a product type.
 To put it another way: the merger of two JSON Schemas yields a third, equally- or more-permissive schema, against which any JSON instance which validates against either or both of the two parent schemas will also validate.

-The fact that this merge operation is associative means that we should be able to scale Schema Guru to massively parallel schema-derivation workloads, running in Hadoop, Spark or similar.
+The fact that this merge operation is [associative] [associative] means that we should be able to scale Schema Guru to massively parallel schema-derivation workloads, running in Hadoop, Spark or similar.

 <div class="html">
 <h2><a name="eg">4.
 A fuller example</a></h2>